riscv-steel/riscv-steel/README.md

 - a linker script used to compile software for RISC-V Steel
 - a Makefile to automate building tasks

 The Hello World program in the demo software project is the simplest application you can build with RISC-V Steel.
 Its source code is reproduced below.
-It calls `uart_write_string` from `libsteel.h` to send a *"Hello World!"* message to the UART controller. :
+It calls `uart_write_string` from `libsteel.h` to send a *"Hello World!"* message to the UART controller:

 ```c
 #include "libsteel.h"